sfi0zy/sfi0zy.github.io/_posts/2016-05-30-old-book-concept.markdown

 thumb: "/images/7704b6e9a0084df39400e5dc433fe6db.jpg"
 ---

-This is a concept of the old book that can be integrated into the website.
+This is my CSS/JS concept of the old book with the "turn the page" animation that can be integrated into the website.

-{% include codepen.html hash="ezYLgz" height="700" %}
+{% include codepen.html hash="ezYLgz" %}